-The Administrator, the Company, their respective directors, officers and employees will sell the Class A Shares.
-No acquisition charge is payable to the Administrator in respect of orders to purchase Class A Shares of the Company.
+Class A Shares are distributed by PHL Financial, as selling agent to the Company.
+No fee, commission or other acquisition charge is payable to PHL Financial in respect of orders to purchase Class A Shares of the Company.

 Where lawfully permitted, the Company is prepared to pay compensation to finders or registered representatives, subject to negotiation.
 The Company has not engaged any such party at this time.